Public Works Engineering

 Background

-Current Work
+Recent Work

-In recent weeks, Skagit County Public Works crews have shifted the driving lanes of Concrete Sauk Valley Road away from the riverbank to provide additional room for riverbank erosion and a possible construction staging area for future riverbank stabilization work.
+In 2023, Skagit County Public Works crews shifted the driving lanes of Concrete Sauk Valley Road away from the riverbank to provide additional room for riverbank erosion and a possible construction staging area for future riverbank stabilization work.
 This will allow at least one lane of the roadway to remain open during construction for any future riverbank stabilization improvements.
 Construction would take place once permits have been acquired and riverbank conditions exist that require immediate stabilization of the roadway prism.

 Drone footage of the new driving lanes below.